Vestiges of the Papal Court: the Mazzieri Pontifici (Papal Mace-Bearers)

 The papal mazzieri were nine in number and their job was to each carry a ceremonial mace plated in silver, an ornamental object carried over the right shoulder in procession when the pope was present.
 They were dressed in black livery in Spanish style, with a soprana made of black velvet, black moiré silk, and purple trim, finished off with a starched linen neck ruff collar.
 From their shoulders hung false sleeves of cloth or twill.
 In procession, they did not wear their headrest, also garnished with velvet.

 The mace obviously represented the authority of the popes, while it could also be used as a defensive weapon, if necessary.
 It was originally and always remained a tool to protect the popes if there was a crowd surge.
-Similar mace bearers can also be seen at other religious, civic, and academic functions in Rome as in other countries.
+Similar mace bearers can also be seen at other religious, civic, and academic functions in Rome and Jerusalem as in other countries.
 The tradition has also been maintained for some religious processions in Malta.
 According to custom, it was always carried before cardinals in Rome, such as at the annual Palazzo Massimo Mass on March 16th every year.

 Below is an explanation of the history and custom of the papal mace-bearers:

 "The mace-bearers, usually nine in number, were chosen from among those close to the pope and were constituted into a college headed by a deacon.
 They were at the service of the Cappella Pontificia and answered to the master of ceremonies.
 Their origins may go back to the ancient servientes armorum, a security corps created by the Roman popes to ensure their safety and to serve as custodians of the apostolic palaces.
 While papal ceremonies were taking place, the mace was carried high on the right shoulder, resting in the palm of the right hand; when not in use it was tilted downward under the left arm.
 Two of the mace-bearers were appointed to the honorary role of attending the episcopal consecrations held in Rome, and they headed the procession, leading the newly elected bishop through the church while the Te Deum was being sung."
-[As depicted in the film, The Cardinal, during the episcopal consecration at Sant Maria Sopra Minerva, filmed on location in 1961]
+[As depicted in the film, The Cardinal, during the episcopal consecration at Sant Maria Sopra Minerva, filmed on location in 1961].

 Source: papalartifacts.com